niuers/python/objects.md

 * Never depend on str or int interning!
 Always use == and not is to compare them for equality.
 Interning is a feature for internal use of the Python interpreter.

+## Further Reading
+* Wesley Chun, author of the Core Python series of books, made a great presentation about many of the topics covered in this chapter during OSCON 2013.
+You can download the slides from the “Python 103: Memory Model & Best Practices” talk page.
+There is also a YouTube video of a longer presentation Wesley gave at EuroPython 2011, covering not only the theme of this chapter but also the use of special methods.

+* Doug Hellmann wrote a long series of excellent blog posts titled Python Module of the Week, which became a book, The Python Standard Library by Example.
+His posts “copy – Duplicate Objects” and “weakref – Garbage-Collectable References to Objects” cover some of the topics we just discussed.

+* More information on the CPython generational garbage collector can be found in the gc module documentation, which starts with the sentence “This module provides an interface to the optional garbage collector.”
+The “optional” qualifier here may be surprising, but the “Data Model” chapter also states:

+* An implementation is allowed to postpone garbage collection or omit it altogether—it is a matter of implementation quality how garbage collection is implemented, as long as no objects are collected that are still reachable.

+* Fredrik Lundh—creator of key libraries like ElementTree, Tkinter, and the PIL image library—has a short post about the Python garbage collector titled “How Does Python Manage Memory?”
+He emphasizes that the garbage collector is an implementation feature that behaves differently across Python interpreters.
+For example, Jython uses the Java garbage collector.

+* The CPython 3.4 garbage collector improved handling of objects with a __del__ method, as described in PEP 442 — Safe object finalization.

+* Wikipedia has an article about string interning, mentioning the use of this technique in several languages, including Python.